mitre-attack/attack-data-model/docusaurus/docs/overview.md

 # ATT&CK Data Model Overview

-**A comprehensive TypeScript library for MITRE ATT&CK® data**
+**A comprehensive TypeScript library for MITRE ATT&CK data**

 This page provides a high-level overview of the ATT&CK Data Model library architecture, its core concepts, and how all the pieces fit together.

 ## What is the ATT&CK Data Model?

-The ATT&CK Data Model (ADM) is a TypeScript library that provides type-safe, programmatic access to MITRE ATT&CK® datasets.
+The ATT&CK Data Model (ADM) is a TypeScript library that provides type-safe, programmatic access to MITRE ATT&CK datasets.
 It bridges the gap between raw STIX 2.1 data and developer-friendly TypeScript objects.

 ### Core Value Proposition